Birth Weights Based on Data Set 6 “Births” in Appendix B, birth w... | Channels for Pearson+

 Finding Standard Normal Probabilities using z-Table

-The mean is the average of a data set, calculated by summing all values and dividing by the number of values.
-The median, on the other hand, is the middle value when the data set is ordered.
-In a normal distribution, the mean and median are the same, making it straightforward to determine the median when the mean is known.
+The mean is the average of a data set, the median is the middle value when the data is ordered, and the mode is the most frequently occurring value.
+In a normal distribution, these three measures of central tendency coincide, making it easier to identify the central point of the data.

 Recommended video: